UPDATE – June 19, 2015

 The CSSA Active/Passive Tax Initiative Update

-Sue Margeson of the CSSA met with the CFIB for a strategy session the week of June 15 and a plan has been put in place to provide input to the government committee who will be reviewing the issue.
+Sue Margeson of the CSSA meets with the CFIB for a strategy sessions and a plan has been put in place to provide input to the government committee who will be reviewing the issue.
 Stay tuned for more ways which storage owners can assist to achieve our goal.

 You may or may not be aware of the history (please see below) and paths that your Association has taken with this initiative.